 "Political Legitimacy as Grounded in the Wills of Citizens: A Reply to Peter" in the Journal of the American Philosophical Association (online first 2023)

 "Medical Necessity, Mental Health, and Justice" in Clinical Ethics (online first 2023)

 "In Defense of Wishful Thinking" in Moral Philosophy and Politics (online first 2022)

 Works in Progress

-"The How and Why of Mentorship in Undergraduate Philosophy Teaching" (Invited essay for The Art of Teaching Philosophy, ed.
+"The How and Why of Mentorship in Undergraduate Philosophy Teaching" (Invited essay for The Art of Teaching Philosophy: Reflective Values and Concrete Practices, ed.
 Brynn Welch, under contract with Bloomsbury Academic)